srishtighoshh/SkillSwap/README.md

 ## Peer-to-Peer Student Skill Exchange Platform

-SkillSwap is a Java-based platform that helps students exchange skills with their peers.
-Students can list the skills they can teach and the skills they want to learn, find suitable matches, create exchange requests, schedule learning sessions, and provide feedback.
+SkillSwap is a student-friendly platform where students can share the skills they know and learn new skills from their peers.
+It connects students based on the skills they can teach and the skills they want to learn.

 ## Features